Tuplanolla/dez/prototype/notes.md

 ### Coherence Conditions

-When defining classes,
+When defining operational classes, they must be marked transparent.

-all the operational classes must be constraints and all the predicative classes must be coercible fields.
+When defining predicative classes, all the operational classes must be constraints, all the predicative classes should be coercion or instance fields and all the other things, including propositions and properness conditions, should be ordinary fields.

+### Implicit Generalization

+When defining classes, implicit generalization must not be used.
+When declaring parametric relations or morphisms or proving theorems, implicit generalization should be used.

+### Imports and Exports

+When defining operational classes, all the constraining operational classes must be exported.
+However, it is not necessary to export superclasses, such as `Relation` with respect to `OrderRelation`.

+When defining predicative classes, all the constraining operational classes and constituent predicate classes must be exported.
+However, it is not necessary to export nonconstituent predicate classes, such as `IsSetoid` with respect to `IsGroup`.

 ### Naming Conventions

 Operative classes are prefixed with `Has` and predicative classes with `Is`.
 Operations themselves are abbreviated to less than six characters, while predicates are never abbreviated.

-Some name options for derived operations and theorems are the modal verbs `Can`, `Could`, (`Has`, `Is`),
+Derived operations and theorems need not be prefixed, although some options would be the modal verbs `Can`, `Could`, (`Has`, `Is`),
 `May`, `Might`, `Must`, `Ought`, `Shall`, `Should`, `Will` and `Would` and the other verbs `Contains`, `Does`, `Entails`, `Gives`, `Goes`, (`Has`, `Is`),